clamsfeel2/nitchplusplus/README.md

 ### Support

-`fetch++` currently supports the following Linux distributions, although I have not been able to test all of them.
-If any problems arise, please create an [issue](https://github.com/clamsfeel2/fetch++/issues).
+`nitch++` currently supports the following Linux distributions, although I have not been able to test all of them.
+If any problems arise, please create an [issue](https://github.com/clamsfeel2/nitch++/issues).

 - Ubuntu
 - Arch